Renata-Margula/homepage/README.md

 - [Usage](#usage)

 ## Info
-INNA STRONA MOCY is the page where you can find my progress on the Youcode course "FrontEnd Development - from scrach"
+INNA STRONA MOCY is a page where you can find my progress on the Youcode course "FrontEnd Developer - from scrach"

 ## Technologies
 - HTML